rachitsharma300/java-full-stack-learning/README.md

 6. Study system design principles

 ## 🤝 Contributing
 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.